jrodish23/AdatoJavaInterpreter/README.md

 # AdatoJavaInterpreter
-Takes in a Ada text file and outputs to the screen in Java
+Takes in a Julia text file and outputs to the screen in Java